shardullavekar/android-sdk/ReadMe.md

 Order order = new Order(accessToken, transactionID, name, email, phone, amount, purpose);
 ```

-You can also set webhook for this particular orer using the following code snippet
+You can also set webhook for this particular order using the following code snippet
 ```java
 order.setWebhook("http://your.server.com/webhook/");
 ```